cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

   >**NOTE:** Once WebSocket is supported by Application Gateway we will provide an updated guidance regarding removing HAProxy and re-create Application Gateway.

-2. Azure CLI is not supported for creating Application Gateway.
+2. Azure CLI is not supported for creating Application Gateway in ARM mode.

-  The script that creates and configures Application Gateway is currently implemented in PowerShell, once CLI is supported, we will also provide the CLI version of the script.
+  The script that creates and configures Application Gateway is currently implemented in PowerShell.
+Once CLI is supported, we will also provide the CLI version of the script.